pavece/STDFcommerce/README.md

 npm run dev
 ```

-Then go to [http://localhost:3000/api/seed](seed api EP) to load default data into the DB.
+Then go to [Seed EP](http://localhost:3000/api/seed) to load default data into the DB.

 Finally open [http://localhost:3000](http://localhost:3000) with your browser to see the result.